giovannibriones/ad-deployment-configuration/README.md

 <h2> In Conclusion </h2>

 <p>
-We've successfully concluded the Active Directory Deployment and Configuration phase.
-Through configuring Active Directory on the Domain Controller, we established our infrastructure by creating a forest, administrator account, and ultimately integrating Client-01 into the domain.
-In the upcoming project, we'll be generating users and simulating various Active Directory scenarios. </p>
+We've successfully completed the second part of this tutorial.
+Through configuring Active Directory on the Domain Controller, we grounded our infrastructure by creating a forest, administrator account, and at the very end of it all, integrating Client-01 into the domain.
+In the third and final part of this tutorial, users will be generated and various Active Directory situations will be simulated. </p>